 Adoptability depends on factors including age, Moritz told delegates.
 As an example, a 21-yearold is likely to be more willing to get into a driverless pod than a 65-year-old, so it is the job of manufacturers to convince potential users that it is safe.
 Banks have introduced technology that means customers can do all their banking on a smartphone, meaning that they never have to go to a branch.
 However, the needs of older customers are not often met, meaning low pick up amongst that age group as opposed to the 25 to 35 year-olds.
 Delegates heard that digital technology offers huge business potential, with billions of dollars in revenue available to those who adapt their products to the digital market.
+Moritz said "Massive amount of data is going to continue to increase when you look at the tremendous growth from data gathering techniques.
+We combine that with tremendous computing storage and capabilities to actually accelerate the learning and analyses necessary to make better and faster decisions.
+These decisions increase the efficiency of governments, the experiences of citizens, and the performance of businesses."
 The rise of technology has also shifted the balance and given 'massive power' to the consumer.
 As a CEO of a retail consumer company, it was once the case that if you have a problem with a product, it is easy to solve a problem on a singular basis - now if someone takes a picture and shares it on social media, it has the potential for 10-15% impact on revenue, said Moritz.
+"My final point is how you bring humanity back into the digital world.
+How will [humans] interact with robotics, how leadership can create the right environment for success and collaboration. and what will be the implications to society" he said.

+11:00

 KEYNOTE ADDRESS

 The Transformative Implications of Dark Data for Manufacturing and Society

 Speaker:

-Dr Bernard Meyerson, Chief Innovation Officer, IBM Session Summary:

-Enormous revenue boosts are available to manufacturers who understand and put to use "dark data" - information gathered but not habitually put to use.
+Dr Bernard Meverson, Chief Innovation Officer, IBM Session Summary: Enormous revenue boosts are available to manufacturers who understand and put to use "dark data" - information gathered but not habitually put to use.
 "They [Statoil] informed us that they estimated we had saved them \$10 billion per year.
 We charged them \$3 million for the work," Dr Meyerson said.
+"This is not new from our own perspective - going back over 10 years we invested roughly US\$ 17 billion acquiring companies that do analytics as well as another billion developing internal capabilities" he added.
 In-depth: